-In this thesis, the design of space-time codes is investigated in order to exploit the transmit diversity provided by the transmit antennas at the transmitter along with the applications of spacetime coding in wireless networks in order to exploit the distributed spatial diversity provided by antennas of the distributed nodes in a network.
+In this thesis, the design of space-time codes is investigated in order to exploit the transmit diversity provided by the transmit antennas at the transmitter along with the applications of space-time coding in wireless networks in order to exploit the distributed spatial diversity provided by antennas of the distributed nodes in a network.
 The thesis has five parts.
-The first part includes Chapters 1 and 2, in which a brief but broad introduction of multiple-antenna systems and spacetime coding is provided.
-Chapter 3 is Part II, which describes the design of unitary space-time codes using Cayley transform.
+The first part includes Chapters 1 and 2, in which a brief but broad introduction of multiple-antenna systems and space-time coding is provided.
+Chapter 3 is Part II, which describes the design of unitary spacetime codes using Cayley transform.
 Part III includes Chapters 4, 5 and 6, where the design of differential unitary space-time codes based on groups is discussed.
-In Chapter 4, concepts and background materials of groups and Lie groups are listed, along with motivations to the use of groups in differential unitary space-time code design.
-Chapters 5 and 6 are on the design of differential unitary space-time codes for systems with four transmit antennas and three transmit antennas based on the Lie groups Sp(2) and SU(3), respectively.
+In Chapter 4, concepts and background materials of groups and Lie groups are listed, along with motivations to the use of groups in differential unitary space-time codes for systems with four transmit antennas and three transmit antennas based on the Lie groups Sp(2) and SU(3), respectively.
 Part IV is Chapter 7, in which the idea of space-time coding is used in wireless networks to exploit the distributed diversity among the relay nodes.
 The last part, Chapter 8, is the summary and discussion.